Welfare and Spending Effects

 Akerlof, George A, and Janet L Yellen (1985): “A near-rational model of the business cycle, with wage and price inertia,” The Quarterly Journal of Economics, 100(Supplement), 823–838.

 Allcott, Hunt, Joshua J Kim, Dmitry Taubinsky, and Jonathan Zinman (2021): “Are high-interest loans predatory?
-Theory and evidence from payday lending,” NBER Working paper, no. 28799.
+Theory and evidence from payday lending,” NBER Working paper, no. 28799, NBER Working paper, no. 28799.

 Auclert, Adrien, Matthew Rognlie, and Ludwig Straub (2018): “The Intertemporal Keynesian Cross,” Working Paper 25020, National Bureau of Economic Research.